yousefelassal/quote-cron/README.md

 > Love is the master key that opens the gates of happiness.

 > The world is afflicted by death and decay.
 But the wise do not grieve, having realized the nature of the world.

+> You have to do your own growing no matter how tall your grandfather was.